Celebrating 20 years of Bright Ideas grants

 Applications are being accepted through September.
 Final application deadlines can vary, depending on the sponsoring electric cooperative in your area.

 Congratulations to our Bright Ideas Tar Heel Teacher of the Week!

-North Carolina’s electric cooperatives make possible the Tar Heel Teacher of the Week and Bright Ideas education grant programs in support of education and
+North Carolina’s 26 electric cooperatives make possible the Tar Heel Teacher of the Week and Bright Ideas education grant programs in support of education and local communities.

-local communities.
-Only 26 exceptional North Carolina teachers will be recognized as Teachers of the Week during this school year.
-For more information about Randolph
+Only 26 exceptional North Carolina teachers will be honored as Teachers of the Week this year.
+For more information about Carteret-Craven Electric Cooperative, click

 See how Bright Ideas impacts teachers and students by watching our 20th anniversary celebration video:

 This year, the cooperatives expect to award about $600,000 to educators at schools across the state for projects in a variety of disciplines including music,